AkiraJM/ASOT/ReadMe.md

 # Anchor Space Optimal Transport (ASOT)
-These are the source codes of our preprint _Anchor Space Optimal Transport: Accelerating Batch Processing of Multiple OT Problems_.
+This repository contains the source codes of the paper _Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems_, whcih is currently published in IEEE Transactions on Neural Networks and Learning Systems.

 As decribed in our paper, we implement our proposed anchor space learning models such as ASOT-ML, ASOT-DL, and ASOT-k, where ASOT-ML is based on a metric leanring framework detailed in Figure 2(a) of our preprint, ASOT-DL is based on a dictionary learning framework (Figure 2(b)), and ASOT-k is another variant based on the mini-batch k-means.